anne-d-wic/industrial-maintenance-powerbi-dashboard/README.md

 ## How To Reproduce

-1. Run the Python data-generation step to create the source CSV files.
+1. Run the Python data-generation step to create the source CSV files
-2. Load `machines.csv` and `maintenance_requests.csv` into SQL Server staging tables.
+2. Load `machines.csv` and `maintenance_requests.csv` into SQL Server staging tables
-3. Run the SQL scripts in order from `01_create_staging_tables.sql` to `05_validation_queries.sql`.
+3. Run the SQL scripts in order from `01_create_staging_tables.sql` to `05_validation_queries.sql`
-4. Open the SQL-backed Power BI file.
+4. Open the SQL-backed Power BI file
-5. Refresh the model and validate the visuals.
+5. Refresh the model and validate the visuals

 ## Repository Structure